 These guidelines apply to students, employees, and campus organizations, which include, but are not limited to registered student organizations under the Congress of Student Organizations.
 For information concerning applications of this policy, please consult the Assistant Vice President/Dean of Student Life (for students) or the University Human Resources/Payroll Director (for employees).

-Students and employees and their respective campus organizations may not use organizational or public funds (including general and special funds) for the purchase of alcoholic beverages or associated permits.
+Students and employees and their respective campus organizations may not use organizational or public funds (including general and special funds) for the purchase of alcohol or associated permits.

-Sale of alcoholic beverages by students, employees and their respective campus organizations is strictly forbidden.
-This is to include any action that can be remotely construed as alcohol sale such as charging admission to parties, passing the hat, selling empty cups, selling drink tickets, etc.
+Sale of alcohol by students, employees and their respective campus organizations is strictly forbidden.
+This is to include any action that can be remotely construed as alcohol sales such as charging admission to parties, passing the hat, selling empty cups, selling drink tickets, etc.

-Off-campus activity conducted by students and employees, and their respective campus organizations shall not encourage excessive and/or rapid consumption of alcoholic beverages.
+Off-campus activity conducted by students and employees, and their respective campus organizations shall not encourage excessive and/or rapid consumption of alcohol.
 The use of alcohol at any such events is expected to be lawful and low risk.
+Acceptable low-risk use of alcohol may vary due to certain individual considerations.
+For further information about low-risk alcohol consumption, see the Alcohol and Other Drug Abuse Prevention Program website.

 Registered student organizations planning off campus events at which alcohol may be available must complete and file with the Student Activities Office the NDSU Event Risk Management Planning Notification Form.
 When planning an off-campus work related event where alcohol will be present, employees with questions about low-risk guidelines should contact the Director of Human Resources/Payroll, SGC Building.

 University sponsored events that are held at locations off campus, and at which alcohol may be present, are required to adhere to this policy.
 In addition, if alcohol will be served at the event, the sponsor(s) of the event should ensure compliance with N.D.C.C. § 5-02-06(4) regarding individuals under twenty-one years of age at events where alcohol is served.
 Sponsors need to be aware of both potential civil and criminal liability for knowingly serving alcohol to minors or obviously intoxicated persons (N.D.C.C. § 5-01-06.1, § 5-01-09).
 Oversight of the distribution and consumption of alcohol is required at such events in order to manage risk.
 If the event is to be held on public grounds, e.g., Fargo parks, the sponsor(s) of the event is/are required to obtain the appropriate permit for the event per N.D.C.C. § 5-02-01.1(2) .
 See, for example, the Park District of the City of Fargo Alcoholic Beverage Policy.

-Alcoholic beverages shall not be used as awards or prizes in connection with events or activities sponsored by students, employees and their respective campus organizations, on or off- campus.
+Alcohol shall not be used as awards or prizes in connection with events or activities sponsored by students, employees and their respective campus organizations, on or off- campus.

-The public display of advertising or promotion of the use of alcoholic beverages in University buildings or any other public campus area including all University owned housing areas is prohibited.
+The public display of advertising or promotion of the use of alcohol in University buildings or any other public campus area including all University owned housing areas is prohibited.
 This includes banners, lighted beer/liquor signs, and large inflatable advertising, etc. (Entities that lease commercial or research property from the university may be excluded.
 However, the University may, in these leases, include provisions that will assist in its effort to promote legal and safe use of alcohol and to change the culture that perpetuates alcohol and other drug misuse and abuse.)